antoniopataro/emoji-searcher/README.md

 Got the emojis list object from [here](https://github.com/ahfarmer/emoji-search/blob/master/src/emojiList.json) (and modified it a little bit).

-## Libs
+### Libs 📚

 - `styled-components`;
-- `redux` - needed it for passing themes and other states, making everything cleaner (it was a mess with react's context);
+- `redux` - showed to be easier to manipulate themes and searches when on a higher level of modularization;